MicrochipTech/unicens-linux-daemon/cfg/README.md

 In contrast to the synchronous data channel, the isochronous channel is able to transfer a variable data rate.
 The user specifies a worst case (or burst) date rate, which then is allocated on the network.
 When the used compression algorithm (Example:H264 and/or MP3) produce less or no bandwidth, the channel utilization becomes also less.

 The specialty about this is stream is that a single data chunk is 188 Byte, when unencrypted or 192 Byte when encrypted.
 Refer [MPEG transport stream](https://en.wikipedia.org/wiki/MPEG_transport_stream) for more information.

 To define an isochronous connection the \<AVPConnection> tag is used (Audio Video Packetized).
 It is a child of the \<Node> tag described in Chapter 3.
 Every node may have more than one isochronous connection.
 There is only a mandatory attribute for the \<AVPConnection> called IsocPacketSize.

  - IsocPacketSize=".."
-	 - Enumeration of three integers:
+	 - Enumeration of three integers, choose one:
 		 - *188* use for unencrypted transport streams.
 		 - *196* or *206* for encrypted transport streams (value depending on the used cipher algorithm).